Shellac

 - shellac must be applied strictly from top to bottom, no movements from bottom to top or to the side;

-How shellac is made
+How to make shellac

 Let's take a short tour of the shellac procedure, which will help you create a high-quality manicure.

-- Finally, apply a top coat and also cure in the lamp for about two minutes.
-Do not try to replace it with the usual fixer - this will not lead to anything good.
-At a minimum, the shellac will peel off much earlier than the specified date.
+In principle, you can refuse the second layer.
+However, it will make the coating even stronger and the color richer.
+However, if you are happy with one layer, then you can stop there. - Finally, apply the top coat and cure it in a lamp for about two minutes.
+Do not try to replace it with the usual fixative - this will not lead to anything good.
+At a minimum, the shellac will peel off much earlier than the indicated period.

-- Wipe the nail with a special napkin (lint-free) dipped in a liquid to remove the sticky layer.
+You do not necessarily have to purchase all the products (base, shellac, top coat) from one company, but it is still advisable.
+At best, you will not notice the difference if each of the drugs is of high quality.
+However, if manufacturers used different technologies to create their products, the effect may not be as impressive. - Wipe the nail with a special cloth (without lint) soaked in liquid to remove the sticky layer.
 In order not to spend money on a specialized drug, you can replace it with regular alcohol.
-However, you should be prepared for the fact that such savings can deprive the surface of the nail shine.
-Therefore, it is better to test the replacement in advance and see the response of the coating.
+However, you must be prepared for the fact that such savings can deprive the surface of the nail of its shine.
+Therefore, it is better to test the replacement in advance and see how the coating reacts.

 - a special brush for cleaning nails from dirt;